OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

   <GeoTransform>440720.0,  60,  0.0,  3751320.0,  0.0, -60.0</GeoTransform>

 - **GCPList**: This element contains a list of Ground Control Points for the dataset, mapping between pixel/line coordinates and georeferenced coordinates.
 The Projection attribute should contain the SRS of the georeferenced coordinates in the same format as the SRS element.
+The dataAxisToSRSAxisMapping attribute is the same as in the SRS element.

 .. code-block:: xml